 You can use action items to increase visibility across the team.
 Since action items are much like steps in a manual, it’s much easier to complete them in a logical order.

 Like lists, action items are not inherently visual, although they use an organized table format.
 You can still capitalize on visual input, e.g. by assigning color-coded priorities.

 Taskade Action Workflow 🐑

 Taskade’s Action view lets you display every Project as a table of action items, complete with due dates, comments, and descriptions.

-Using our previous example, let’s break the shopping list down and assign each collaborator a part of it.
+Using our previous example, let’s break the retrospective board down and assign each collaborator a part of it.
 You can set task owners, due dates, or add comments.

 4. The Mind Map View 🧠

 Mind maps are one of the best examples of visual devices.
 A mind map is a hierarchical diagram representing a central topic and peripheral, associated concepts.

 Mind mapping is also one of the oldest recorded attempts at knowledge organization.
 We can trace its roots (pun intended) to a 3rd-century logician Porphyry of Tyre.

 Mind mapping is the go-to brainstorming tool—both in its classic pen & paper and digital form—for creatives, academics, and students across the board.